trustgraph-ai/trustgraph/README.md

 </div>

-# The Context Operating System for AI Apps
+# The Context Graph Factory for AI

 Build intelligent AI applications that reason, not hallucinate.
 TrustGraph is the open-source, full-stack solution for transforming raw data into precision-grounded context through automated context graph construction, custom ontology engineering, and intelligent context retrieval.